-In May 2020, the IASB issued Reference to the Conceptual Framework, which includes amendments to IFRS 3.
+In May 2020, the IASB issued Reference to the Conceptual Framework, which includes amendments to IFRS 3 Business Combinations.
 The amendments update an outdated reference to the Conceptual Framework in IFRS 3 without significantly changing the requirements in the standard.
-The amendments are effective to business combinations for which the acquisition date is on or after January 1, 2022.

 In May 2020, the IASB issued Property, Plant and Equipment-Proceeds before Intended Use, which includes amendments to IAS 16 Property, Plant and Equipment.
 The amendments prohibit deducting from the cost of an item of property, plant and equipment any proceeds from selling items produced while bringing that asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
 The amendments apply retrospectively to assets ready for use in the comparative period.
-The amendments are effective for annual periods beginning on or after January 1, 2022.

 In May 2020, the IASB issued Onerous Contracts-Cost of Fulfilling a Contract, which includes amendments to IAS 37 Provisions, Contingent Liabilities and Contingent Assets.
 The amendments specify that the 'cost of fulfilling' a contract comprises the 'costs that relate directly to the contract'.
 Costs that relate directly to a contract can either be incremental costs of fulfilling that contract or an allocation of other costs that relate directly to fulfilling contracts.
-The amendments are effective for annual periods beginning on or after January 1, 2022.

 In May 2020, the IASB issued Annual Improvements to IFRS Standards 2018-2020, which includes minor amendments to three IFRS standards applicable to our Consolidated Financial Statements.
 The amendments apply prospectively.
-The amendments are effective for annual periods beginning on or after January 1, 2022.